 - Create Your Resume - If you need assistance, we have online resources available to assist you.

-- Schedule an appointment with the co-op/internship manager, Amy Crawford, to determine whether a co-op for academic credit or an internship is right for you and to begin your search.
+- Schedule an appointment with Amy Crawford, Assistant Director of Internships and Cooperative Education, to discuss internship options and begin your search.
 Call 443-518-1340 for an appointment.

 Our office partners with the Federal government's Workforce Recruitment Program, which connects students with disabilities with summer internship positions.